-In our orphanage, there are 70 girls that came from troubled backgrounds: orphaned, abandoned, sex-trafficked, and all alone.
-When they come to the orphanage it is like they are coming to heaven.
+Love Never Fails provides orphan care for girls that come from troubled backgrounds: orphaned, abandoned, and vulnerable.
+When they come to the orphanage, it’s like they are coming to heaven.
 They not only get a new home, but a new life.
 We employ locals within the community.
-We also have a designated living quarters on our campus where foreign volunteers can come from all over the world to dedicate their time, talents and grow closer to God while serving with Love Never Fails.
+We have a designated living quarters on our campus where foreign volunteers can come to volunteer their talents, and enjoy spending time with the children while serving with Love Never Fails.

 When Nileshori’s father suddenly passed away, her life crumbled before her eyes.
 The horrors of worrying how will she eat were night and day.
 Today she’s at our orphanage and full of joy with staff that are trained and love her.
 “Thank you Love Never Fails for giving me a new life and everything I need.”

 Karuna was found living in barbaric conditions on the road.
-Her father abandoned her in the womb, she never got to meet him.
-Her mom has severe health issues that limited her to earn and provide for her family.
-She came to our girl’s orphanage and today she had her first ever bed, shower, clean clothes, and a new cheerful attitude of thankfulness.
+Her father abandoned her as a baby, she never got to meet him.
+Her mom has severe health issues that limited her to provide for her family.
+She came to our girl’s orphanage and today she has her first ever bed, shower, clean clothes, and a new cheerful attitude of thankfulness.

 Dipa’s story is a little different.
 Her mother and father both died on a motorcycle accident and suddenly she was left an orphan with no siblings.
 She lives in a state that is plagued by poverty and an orphan crisis, Orissa.
 We’re praying for God to provide the funding of $75K to build an orphanage in her community so we can provide her with a safe place to call home and have loving house parents to call mom and dad.